CaptainCrowbar/rs-core/docs/io.md

 void StringBuffer::close() override;
 ```

-A string buffer has no concept of open vs closed; the `close()` function does
+A `StringBuffer` has no concept of open vs closed.
+If the string is owned,
-nothing.
+`close()` is a synonym for `clear()`.
+With an external string, `close()`
+relinquishes the reference to it; the `StringBuffer` is now in a default
+constructed state, and is no longer affected by anything that happens to the
+string.

 ```c++
 void StringBuffer::clear() noexcept;